kcmercer/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
-  Node allows a developer to use the same language for backend and front end work, offers asynchronus JS, and access to the npm libraries.
-Express lets us build web services that work with JSON, write middleware, route and dynamically render HTML
+  Node is asynchronus, uses the same code for front end and backend, and is event driven.
+Express comes with middleware, routing and is a framework for Node.js so it integrates very easily.
 1. Understand and explain the use of Middleware.
-  Middleware gets the request and response object, does something to them, then triggers an action.
+  Middleware takes a request and response object, does something to them then triggers an action.
+Sort of like a function.
 1. The basic principles of the REST architectural style.
+  Gives a list of rules for creating web services.
+Uses a cloud-based server via it's own API.
 1. Understand and explain the use of Express Routers.
-  Express routers can be used to split the application into smaller bits.
-They're really easy to configure and customize.
-You can define your routes through URLs, or methods to really pick and choose how it all works.
+  Break the app into smaller parts, each with their own different route.
 1. Describe tooling used to manually test the correctness of an API.
-  You can use Postman or HTTPie when making any form of request you would usually use Axios for and feed it whatever data you want it to send to your API.
+  Postman or HTTPie are commonly used to send requests to your API.
+They can take any data you give them, and do any of the requests you'd normally do with Axios.
+This allows you to check to make sure every response from your API is the exact one you intend it to be.